 3) Verse three is also backed up by Hosea 2:7 saying, "...I will go and return to my first husband..."
-Her first husband was Hosea to whom she would go back to.
+Her first husband was Hosea to whom she would return.
 Otherwise, if Hosea wasn't her first husband who would be?
 Who was her second, third, fourth... husbands?
 If you know Biblical marriage like I have been teaching, you'll know how to answer this.
+It speaks of her sexual intimacies as husbands.
 It's a similar situation as when Jesus encountered the woman at the well and said to her, "For thou hast had five husbands; and he whom thou now hast is not thy husband..."
 (John 4:18).
 Just as God was the first for Israel and Israel the first for God, so was Hosea the first for Gomer and Gomer the first for Hosea.

 4) Israel was not defiled when God chose and formed a nation of Him, "When Israel was a child, then I loved him, and called my son out of Egypt" (Hosea 11:1).
 Israel was a young innocent child when God called (married) him out of Egypt, not a defiled fornicated one.
 Israel was unformed in Egypt and, then, formed and nurtured by God when called out and given His law.
 Israel, the nation, fornicated itself afterward; just as Gomer did.
 "I found Isreal like grapes in the wilderness; I saw your fathers as the first ripe in the fig tree at her first time: but they went to Baal-peor, and separated themselves unto that shame; and their abominations were according as they loved" (Hosea 9:10).